Brownbanded Bamboo Shark, Grey Carpetshark (IUCN).

 Tropical coral or rocky reefs, intertidal pools, sand and mud flats, and seagrass beds.
 From the intertidal zone to at least 85m.

-From the east coast of India eastwards, throughout southeast Asia including southern Japan and northern Australia.
+From the east coast of India eastwards, throughout southeast Asia including southern Japan.
+Brownbanded bamboo sharks from Papua NEw Guinea and Australia are now considered a separate species; Chiloscyllium magnus.

 Oviparous.
 In captivity, brownbanded bamboo sharks laid between 115 and 152 eggs each year.
 One captive female stored sperm for 45 months before fertilization.